wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/remote.rst

 protocol
 ^^^^^^^^^^^

-Specifies the protocol to use for syslog events.
+Specifies the protocol to use.
+It is available for secure connections and syslog events.

 +--------------------+----------+
 | **Default Value**  | udp      |